barlick/hyprscreensaver/README.txt

 It should then automatically re-run the hyprscreensaver screensaver after the default 60 seconds of inactivity (no mouse or keyboard clicks).

 NB: You can stop the hyprscreensaver app from running by typing: pkill swayidle

+Once hyprscreensaver is working then you can get hyprland to start up automatically when hyprland starts up.
+You should just need to edit your "~/.config/hypr/hyprland.conf" file and comment out (add a "#" character to the start of a line) to any existing "exec-once = swayidle..." lines in the "Launch" section and add a new one: exec-once = ~/.config/hypr/hyprscreensaver
+If you save your modified hyprland.conf file and then re-start hyprland (or simply re-boot and log back in to hyprland) then you should find that the hyprscreensaver runs the screensaver video players after the default 60 seconds of inactivity.

 Once hyprscreensaver is working correctly using the defaults, you can customise it by editing the "~/.config/hypr/hyprscreensaver.conf" file: